Gödel's Ontological Failure

-D3 -- "Necessary existence of an individual is the necessary exemplification of all its essences" (An individual's existence is an inevitable or unavoidable representation or demonstration of all its essences (properties that "necessarily imply" other properties).
+D3 -- "Necessary existence of an individual is the necessary exemplification of all its essences" (An individual's existence is an inevitable representation or demonstration of all its essences (properties that "necessarily imply" other properties).
 If an individual posesses these "essences," he must "necessarily exist").

 A5 -- "Necessary existence is a positive property" (The necessary existence of an individual is a property that positively exists).

 A comprehensive analysis reveals problems regarding a number of Gödel's specific concepts.
 For example: